A Way Abroad Logo

 write for us!

-I moved to Belgium 2 years ago to start my first paid job, excited and so eager to live in a different country and get to know a new culture.
+I moved to Belgium in 2019 to start my first paid job, excited and so eager to live in a different country and get to know a new culture.

-My internship was in Brussels, the capital of Belgium and the capital of the European Union capital as well, so the city was promising in terms of a great international experience and a big expat community, which I have to tell you, it did not disappoint (at least before COVID happened).
+My internship was in Brussels, the capital of Belgium and the capital of the European Union as well, so the city was promising in terms of a great international experience and a big expat community, which I have to tell you, it did not disappoint!

-I'll detail below everything you need to know before moving there and how you can do it, too.
+I'll detail below everything you need to know before moving to Brussels and how you can do it, too.

 Now they don't differ a lot, but you will need to research your specific commune, since there is no general rule for Brussels as a city.